 CVPDC is investing \$2 million from Virginia Housing in 63 affordable housing units of all types across the region.
-The town of Altavista joins non-profit and for-profit organizations in creating new single- and multifamily homes for prospective renters and owners alike.
+The town of Altavista is joining non-profit and for-profit organizations alike in creating new single- and multi-family homes for prospective renters and owners across Central Virginia with these resources.

-CVPDC assisted the Town of Bedford, the Town of Altavista and Amherst County with successful CDBG applications for revitalization of the Hilltop Neighborhood, Mosley Heights, and Madison Heights.
-Bedford received a \$1 million award for rehabilitation of 11 homes following successful execution of Phase 1.
+CVPDC is assisting the Town of Bedford, the Town of Altavista, the Town of Appomattox, and Amherst County with administration of successful CDBG applications for revitalization of the Hilltop Neighborhood, Mosley Heights, the Church Street waterline, and Madison Heights.
+Bedford received a \$1 million award for the rehabilitation of 11 homes following the successful execution of Phase 1.